breuert/scrydb/README.md

     <h1 align="center">scrydb</h1>
 </p>

-``scrydb`` is built for one purpose: making lexical, dense, and hybrid search possible with [SQLite](https://sqlite.org/).
+``scrydb``'s purpose is making lexical, dense, and hybrid search possible with [SQLite](https://sqlite.org/).
 It follows a minimalist's approach where hardware requirements are kept low and everything is self-contained in a single file, i.e., the raw documents, their embeddings, and the lexical index are stored in a single SQLite file.

-Technically, lexical search is made possible by the [FTS5 extension for SQLite](https://sqlite.org/fts5.html).
-Semantic search for the entire index is made possible with binary embeddings and the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) that is implemented with the help of an efficient [custom SQLite extension](./src/scrydb/ext/hamming.c).
+- Lexical search is made possible by the [FTS5 extension for SQLite](https://sqlite.org/fts5.html).
+- Semantic search for the entire index is made possible with binary embeddings and the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) that is implemented with the help of an efficient [custom SQLite extension](./src/scrydb/ext/hamming.c).
 Optionally, the retrieved results can be reranked with the full embeddings and cosine similarity or the full embeddings can be discarded entirely to keep the disk usage low.
-Hybrid search relies on [Reciprocal Rank Fusion](https://dl.acm.org/doi/10.1145/1571941.1572114) to fuse lexical and semantic search results.
+- Hybrid search relies on [Reciprocal Rank Fusion](https://dl.acm.org/doi/10.1145/1571941.1572114) to fuse lexical and semantic search results.

 The library is compatible with [Sentence Transformers](https://www.sbert.net/index.html).
 However, it is also possible to store precomputed embeddings for both queries and documents.